GatDeguin/Se-AR2/README.md

 * Herramientas para capturar imágenes y alternar cámaras durante la sesión.
 * Reconocimiento de señas estáticas **A–J** sin conexión.

+## Architecture

+The demo is organized as a single page web application.
+All scripts are loaded from **index.html** which boots `src/app.js` for gesture recognition and speech transcription.
+A service worker (`sw.js`) caches core assets so the page works as a PWA.
+Models downloaded via the settings screen or `npm run prepare-offline` are stored in the `offline-models` cache allowing the app to operate without a network connection.

+For a more detailed overview see [docs/architecture.md](docs/architecture.md).

 ## Prerequisites

 * **HTTPS hosting** – Media device APIs in modern browsers require a secure